lucasdekam/lo1/_sources/experimental-lab/course-information.md

 * make electrolyte solutions
 * assemble an electrochemical cell with an electrocatalyst in a three-electrode setup
 * investigate the effect of electrolyte and catalyst composition on ORR
+* work cleanly and precisely in an electrochemistry lab
 * analyze your results with a critical view.
 To do this, you should compare your methods and results to scientific publications (some publications can be found in the reference lists on the pages of the respective projects)
 ```